TestGorilla LogoTestGorilla Logo

 what is an iq test graphic

 The test usually has a series of questions that vary in difficulty.
-As your candidates complete these questions, their responses are scored and analyzed to generate an IQ score.
-This score is then compared to the results of a larger population to confirm where they rank.
+As your candidates complete these questions, their responses are scored and analyzed to generate a score.
+The test score is then compared to the results of a larger population to rank them and produce an IQ score.
+The IQ score is a numerical representation of where a person’s achievement on a test stands in comparison to a specified population.

 Most IQ tests assess some or all of the following cognitive skills: